X-POWER0/xnawiki/Web Articles/ShawnHargreaves/Teaching a man to fish.md

     }
 ```

+> To use this in MonoGame currently, you will need to reference the MonoGame Content Pipeline dll, which is normally located in
+>
+> "C:\Program Files (x86)\MSBuild\MonoGame\v3.0\Tools\MonoGame.Framework.Content.Pipeline.dll"
+>
+> **However, DO NOT leave this reference in a LIVE build, as it wil include the entire Content Pipeline architecture which is not needed for live projects.**

 Run the program.
 Look in the bin\Debug folder, and open the test.xml output file.
 With the class shown above, this will look like:

 ```xml